teamniteo/handbook/2_Operations/work-process.md

 ## Schedule

 * Every **Monday** we have a [meeting](https://github.com/teamniteo/handbook/blob/master/2_Operations/kanban.md#monday-meetings):
-   * 12:00 UTC for the whole company in the Niteo Zoom room followed immediately by separate meetings for the projects in their own Zoom rooms.
+   * 12:00 UTC for the whole company in the #operations channel huddle followed immediately by separate meetings for the projects in their own channel huddles.

 * Every weekday Niteans should check their [GitHub notifications](https://github.com/notifications) so that they don't miss things that involve them.